mchibaka/SmartBit.Tools.ApiGen/README.md

 # Customnization

-Clone the repo, modify the text template entity.tt to generate code to your specific needs.
+Modify the text template entity.tt to generate code to your specific needs.
 Happy coding!

 # How it works